alfie-ns/vidbriefs_app/VidBriefs-Final/README.md

 https://www.scope.org.uk/advice-and-support/start-up-a-business/

 - [ ] set up a limited company
-- [ ] Offer plans for higher cost for more summarisetons, bronze, silver, gold
-- [ ] Sell YouTube summaries tokens and charge for using my API
 - [ ] Invation tech = type of business
 - [ ] type of business = innovation tech
 - [ ] My business code = 62012 business and domestic software development
 - [ ] international money transfer
 - [ ] Grant funding
-- [ ] Prioritize tasks that lay the foundation for others.
-- [ ] Regularly review and adjust your plan based on progress and challenges.
-- [ ] Consider user feedback crucial for continuous improvement.
-- [ ] Keep learning and adapting to new developments in AI and app development.
-- [ ] take some good screenshots

 Marketing:
 1. Form a PLC.